molikd/SearchPrioritize/README.md

-# SearchPrioritize
+# API Search Repoisitory of Data for Genome Sequening

 * README.md - This File, File Manifest

-## Manifests of NAMES of Sepcies
+## Manifests of names of Sepcies
 * Animalia_1.txt
 * Animalia_2.txt
 * Animalia_3.txt